outsmartchad/solana-trading-cli/src/trading_dev/README.md

 import { wallet} from "./helpers/config";
 import { buy } from "./raydium/buy_helper";

-// create a limit order object locally async function main() {
+// create a limit order object locally when your searcher bot finds a token async function searcherLogic() {

   // when your searcher bot finds a token, you can create a limit order object while(true){